-- 1 Click Tools ▶ Options. - 2 In the Workspace list of categories, click General. - 3 Enable the Open documents in floating windows check box.
+- 1 Click Tools Doptions Corel PHOTO-PAINT.

+- 2 Click General.

+- 3 Enable the Open documents in floating windows check box.

 To insert a file into an active image

 • Drag the image or sound file to the image window.

 You can also open a file in a new image window by dragging the file to the application window.